business

 Key Takeaways

-• 0214 of 15 priority states offer full Medicaid coverage for RPM (Georgia is the exception with partial RPM coverage)
+• 0214 of 15 priority states offer full Medicaid coverage for RPM (Georgia does not cover RPM under Medicaid)

 • 05Five states have significant state privacy laws affecting RPM: California (CCPA/CPRA), Illinois (BIPA), New York (SHIELD Act), Virginia (VCDPA), and Washington (My Health My Data Act)